zenfuse/zenfuse.js/SECURITY.md

 ## Reporting a Vulnerability

-To report a security vulnerability, please use the v@izzqz.me email.
+To report a security vulnerability, use [Github Security Advisories](https://github.com/zenfuse/zenfuse.js/security/advisories) or v@izzqz.me email.